jyik/ODACell/README.md

 2.0 m LiClO<sub>4</sub> in water was added to the DMSO-electrolyte in various amounts and the dis/charge capacities and Coulombic efficiency was evaluated.

 ## Datafiles
+Cycling Datafiles for all cells can be found in [datafiles.zip](datafiles.zip).

+The analysis of the data can be found in [dataAnalysis.zip](dataAnalysis.zip).